kletobias/p2022/_projects/deep-dive-tabular-data-pt-2.md

 ## Sklearn DecisionTreeRegressor

-The first model used is a simple decision tree model, that we will use to see what columns and values the model uses to create the splits.
+The first model used is a simple decision tree model that we will use to see what columns and values the model uses to create the splits.
 Plus, we like to see the order of the splits that the model chooses.
 From library `scikit-learn` we use the `DecisionTreeRegressor` model ([*DecisionTreeRegressor